Leadership is, fundamentally, influence over others.

 - Pace Setter – Creates a high-pressure environment of high expectations.
 Leads through setting an example of working extremely hard.
 Example: Ross Perot.

-- Servant Leader– Works by enabling others.
-Leads through explicit authority, but exercises it only by facilitating collaboration and removing obstacles.
+- Servant Leader– Works by enabling and inspiring others.
+May or may not have explicit authority in some measure, but exercises it only by facilitating collaboration and removing obstacles.
 Example: a Scrum Master.

 - Transformational – Creates change at a fundamental level, enabling “breakthrough” change to create behavioral patterns that are completely new to those involved.
 Leads through helping others to understand themselves better and understand their situation better.
 Example: a group therapist.